GENERAL EXISTENCE

 (Metaphysics XIII.4.1078b).

-flux, and that none of them persists, but that the universal exists besides
+flux, and that none of them remained, but that the universal exists besides

-When, for example, we say something is true of every man, we say something about men in general.
-For what we say to be true, it seems that there must be a fact of the matter about what a man is.
-Otherwise, it seems that what we say would be neither true nor false.
+When we say something is true of every man (every human being), we say something about men in general.
+For what we say to be true, there must be a fact of the matter about what a man (human being) is.
+Otherwise, what we say would be neither true nor false.

 From the Categories to the Metaphysics